smithkernel/Fivem-Spoofer/README.md

 - Download Here [Download](https://github.com/Serups/Fivem-CFX-Spoofer/releases/tag/fivem)

 #### ❗ Help & Support
-- Not understand How To Use | Join Discord For Helps: [Telegram](https://discord.gg/2euDQqzD8Y)
+- Not understand How To Use | Join Telegram For Helps: [Telegram](https://t.me/Serups)
 ---

 ## <a id="setup"></a> 📁 〢 How To Use: